EnterpriseDB/edb-ansible/roles/setup_pem/README.md

 **For more details refer to the: 'Database Engines Supported' section**

 **Note:**
-The role does not configure EDB Postgres Advanced Server or PostgreSQL for replication it only installs EDB Postgres Failover Manager (EFM) across multiple nodes and configure database nodes for EFM monitornig and HA management.
+The role does not configure EDB Postgres Advanced Server or PostgreSQL for replication it only installs Postgres Enterprise Manager (PEM) agents across multiple nodes and configure database nodes for PEM monitornig and configures any node to be a PEM server.
 If you want to configure EDB Advanced Server Cluster of PostgreSQL, then please use the 'setup_replication' module:
 1. setup_repo : For installing the EPAS/PG repository
 2. install_dbserver: For installing the EPAS/PG binaries
 3. init_dbserver: For initializing the EPAS/PG data directory and configuring a primary/master node.
 4. setup_replication: For creating the standby.
+5. setup_efm: For managing and maintaing the HA of the Postgres cluster

 **The ansible playbook must be executed under an account that has full privileges.**